luyadev/luya/docs/guide/app-themes.md

 # Project themes

-A theme can be used to overwrite views form other themes (inherit) or other module views.
+A theme can be used to overwrite views of other modules (e.g. app) or other themes with inheritance.

 ## Theme folder structure